Trump says he will announce Supreme Court pick by end of week after meeting with a top candidate for Ginsburg seat

 Meadows, who like Rushing is from North Carolina, has been the primary voice floating her for the vacancy.
 Rushing, 38, was first brought to the attention of the White House by Sen. Thom Tillis (R-N.C.), who worked with administration lawyers on her nomination to the Richmond-based appeals court.
 Meanwhile, Todd has worked closely on judicial nominations at the White House but has not been through the confirmation process herself and is not considered a top-tier pick.

-A range of Trump aides, allies and senators met at the office of Jim DeMint, chairman of the Conservative Partnership Institute, on Monday night to discuss the nomination and how to confirm the nominee with donors, outside support and White House work, according to three people familiar with the meeting.
+A number of Trump aides, allies and senators met in the office of Jim DeMint, chairman of the Conservative Partnership Institute, on Monday night to discuss the nomination and how to confirm the nominee with the help of donors, outside support and the White House, according to three people familiar with the meeting who spoke on the condition of anonymity to discuss the private talks.
 Among those present, Coney Barrett was the favorite candidate, two of the people said.

 McConnell on Monday did not say anything publicly about whom he prefers for the position.
 But he reiterated that the Senate has a right to take up the nomination in this election year, even though he denied Merrick Garland, a nominee of President Barack Obama, the same hearing and vote for months before the 2016 presidential election.